Complex abstract Wiener spaces: Introduction

 Essentially, this result says that Gaussian fields are in some sense equivalent to abstract Wiener spaces.
 For our third and final result we will relate the $\C$-AWS to the $\R$-AWS by way of a real structure, which is a real linear, complex anti-linear involution on a complex vector space.
-If there is an isometric real structure $\sigma$ on a complex Banach space $B$, then $B$ can be written as the vector space direct sum $B_\R \dotplus i B_\R$, where $B_\R$ is the invariant set under $\sigma$ endowed with the $B$-norm, and furthermore the topology on $B$ is equivalent to the product topology on $B_\R \times B_\R$.
-Assuming $\sigma$ is an isometric real structure on both $B$ and $H$, we show that:
+If there is a bounded real structure $\sigma$ on a complex Banach space $B$, then $B$ can be written as the vector space direct sum $B_\R \oplus i B_\R$, where $B_\R$ is the invariant set under $\sigma$ endowed with the $B$-norm, and furthermore the topology on $B$ is equivalent to the product topology on $B_\R \times B_\R$.
+Assuming additionally that $\sigma$ is a bounded real structure on $B$ which is isometric when restricted to $H$, we show that:

 \begin{thm*} $Z \sim \nu$ on the $\mathbb{C}$-AWS iff $X=\sqrt{2}\Re Z$ and $Y=\sqrt{2}\Im Z$ are i.i.d.~on some $\mathbb{R}$-AWS. \end{thm*}

 In fact our third result leads to the following commutative relation between the real and complex Gaussian fields and the real and complex abstract Wiener spaces.